 His football scholarship ended before he could complete all the classes he needed for graduation.
 He didn’t want to incur student debt, so he left school—with no direction.
 Eventually, he was able to take what he learned at FVSU and use it to help him prosper in his career.

 “FVSU has prepared me to make advancements at my current job that I otherwise would not have been able to accomplish,” Sutton said.

 Later in life, friends in FVSU’s Agricultural Engineering Technology program told him about it.
 They talked to him about some of the tools they used for class, which they were still learning how to operate but which he was very familiar with.
 An instructor was impressed with Sutton’s knowledge and asked him to consider joining the program.

 Since leaving FVSU, Sutton worked as a car salesman for more than twenty years.
 He attended Central Georgia Technical College, but still aspired to receive his undergraduate degree.
-In 2015 he made the decision to begin again.
-He worked the evening shift at Robins Air Force Base, leaving work after 11:00 p.m. but still coming to FVSU classes in the mornings, taking two classes a semester.
+In 2015, he decided to begin again.
+He worked the evening shift at Robins Air Force Base, leaving work after 11 p.m. but still coming to FVSU classes in the mornings, taking two classes a semester.

-Sutton said he has a support system with too many to name, but thanks Denise Ezell, FVSU Professor and advisor Dr. Archie Williams, Terri Hatcher, his mother and father Shirley and Herman Flood, sisters and brothers Latonya Lowe, Lynette Williams and Richard flood with his most recent success story.
-That support, along with his own tenacity, have guided his path toward earning his degree.
+Sutton said he has a support system with too many to name, but thanks Denise Ezell, FVSU professor and advisor Dr. Archie Williams, Terri Hatcher, his mother and father Shirley and Herman Flood, sisters and brothers Latonya Lowe, Lynette Williams and Richard Flood with his most recent success story.
+That support, along with his own tenacity, has guided his path toward earning his degree.

 “Perseverance is a must,” he said.